RoslP/CargoTransitSite/README.md

-website on CSS, HTML, Bootsrap, PHP with a local MySql database
+website on CSS, HTML, Bootsrap, PHP, js, jQuery with a local MySql database